Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: An Overview of the Proof-Theoretic Jungle

 \subsection{Hypersequents}

-Introduced independently by Mints~\cite{Min68}, Pottinger~\cite{Pot83}, and Avron~\cite{Avr87}, hypersequent systems are a simple generalization of Gentzen's sequent formalism.
-A hypersequent is a set of ``$\mid$''- separated sequents, usually interpreted as a disjunction at the meta-level, that is, a \emph{hypersequent} is a multiset of the form:
+Introduced independently by Mints~\cite{Min68}, Pottinger~\cite{Pot83}, and Avron~\cite{Avr87}, the hypersequent formalism is a simple generalization of Gentzen's sequent formalism.
+A \emph{hypersequent} is an expression of the form $\Gamma_1 \hsar \Delta_1 \mid \cdots \mid \Gamma_n \hsar \Delta_n$ such that each \emph{component} $\Gamma_i \hsar \Delta_i$ is a Gentzen sequent.
+That is, a hypersequent is a (multi)set of Gentzen sequents, where each element of the (multi)set is separated by the `$\mid$' operator.
+Usually, we interpret the `$\mid$' operator disjunctively, meaning, hypersequents are interpreted as disjunctions of Gentzen sequents.
+We use $G$, $H$, $\ldots$ to denote hypersequents.